lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 * If you need to read it twice to understand what it does is (probably) too long (or could use some renaming)

-Thus *a short method is one that can be understood quickly at a glance*.
+Thus *a short method can be understood quickly at a glance*.

 ### The main problems with long methods